ruby-hyperloop/ruby-hyperloop.io/source/docs/hypermesh_active_record.html.md

 #### Destroy

-Like `save` destroy returns a promise that is resolved when the destroy completes.
+Like `save`, destroy returns a promise that is resolved when the destroy completes.

 After the destroy completes the record's `destroyed?` method will return true.